Sriram-Ramakrishnan/Sriram-Ramakrishnan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a DevConnector website using MERN Stack!
-- 🌱 I’m currently learning MongoDB and Express.js
+- 🔭 I’m currently learning DSA!
-- 👯 I’m looking to collaborate on any web development projects
+- 👯 I’m looking to collaborate on any Django or MERN projects
 - 📫 Reach me via: [My LinkedIn Profile](https://www.linkedin.com/in/sriram-ramakrishnan-110347224/)

 <h1 align="center"> Languages and Tools </h1>